PeterEriksson/dugb-3/README.md

 ## Todo

-- Come up with a nice design + add logic for reviewing other players (strengths/weaknesses)
+- Come up with a nice design for Profile page + add logic for reviewing other players (strengths/weaknesses)
+- Personal notification after being reviewed by another player
 - Come up with a better design for lists
 - Automatic scroll down to the corresponding post/list when user clicks on a notification
 - Dark mode